2008

 It can get repetitive to manually add gem after gem from the commandline.
 When

-you know exactly what you need, crack open the stickler.yml file and add a few
+you know exactly what you need, crack open the stickler.yml

 gems.
 For instance, lets say that we are in the process of updating all our